herrbert74/companies-house/README.md

 * Company screen.
 * Specialized screens (Filing History/Charges/Insolvency/Officers/Persons with Significant Control).
 * Specialized detail screens.
 * Officer appointments.
 Opens from the Officer Details screen.
-Link to Company screen.
+Links to Company screen.

 ### Other features ###

 * Set, delete and show favourites.
 * PDF reports are downloadable and can be sent to the user's choice of reader application.
+* Filter search results by company status and filing history by filing category.

 ### Technical highlights ###